The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Amount exceeding $3,000,000 | 6% |

-It’s essential to take into account the ABSD when planning to invest in the Singapore property market as it can significantly increase your upfront cost.
+It’s essential to take into account the ABSD when you plan to invest in the Singapore property market as it can significantly increase your upfront cost of acquisition.
 This is especially for foreign buyers and those who already own multiple properties.

 Types of Properties in Singapore

-The Singapore property market offers different types of properties, and each has its unique characteristics and investment potential.
+The real estate market in Singapore presents a variety of property options, each possessing distinctive attributes and investment prospects.
 It’s essential to understand the different types of properties, their eligibility criteria, and investment potential in order to achieve your financial goals.

 Housing And Development Board (HDB) Flats